hsf-training/hsf-training-cicd/_episodes/02-enter-sandman.md

 ---

 As we enter the first episode of the Continuous Integration / Continuous Deployment (CI/CD) session, we learn how to exit.

+# Start by Exiting

+# Printing Exit Codes

+# Setting Exit Codes

+# Ignoring Exit Codes

+# To Be Or Not To Be

 {% include links.md %}